aryanski/truecallerpy/README.md

 ## Support

-If you need any assistance or have questions, join my telegram channel [@applejuicek](https://t.me/applejuicek).
+If you need any assistance or have questions, join our telegram channel [@applejuicek](https://t.me/applejuicek), and btw also don't forget to star ⭐ the repo ;).